Badge - National College for DUI Defense

 DUI Lawyer Georgia: DUI Laws Explained by Law Book Authors

-This DUI info page is written by our GA DUI lawyers in a manner to not use legal jargon in explaining how to beat a DUI in GA.
-This "source" page then links out to more complete pages that discuss selected issues like the Georgia DUI arrest procedure, and the Georgia implied consent law.
+This DUI info page is written by our GA DUI lawyers in a manner as not to use legal jargon in explaining how to beat a DUI in GA.
+This "source" page on driving under the influence Georgia laws then links out to more complete pages that discuss selected issues like the Georgia DUI arrest procedure, and the Georgia implied consent law.

-Our Georgia DUI lawyers answer 11 common questions about DUI laws in GA in order to provide those accused in pending DUIs with some quick answers about their DUI charge.
+Our Georgia DUI lawyers answer 11 common questions about DUI laws in GA and drunk driving in Georgia to provide those accused in pending DUIs with some quick answers about their DUI charge.
 One of the most common is "When is a DUI a felony in GA?"

-Our three attorneys in Atlanta will also identify code sections and insert many links for may DUI laws in Georgia.
-This way, the reader can see exactly how our state statutes are worded.
+Below, our three attorneys in Atlanta will also identify code sections and insert many links for many DUI laws in Georgia.
+This way, the reader can see exactly how our state motor vehicle statutes are worded.

-William Head, a 1991 co-author of 101 Ways to Avoid a Drunk Driving Conviction, wrote the largest selling DUI book in history.
-Today, Mr. Head is one of fewer than 50 DWI-DUI lawyers in America to be Board-Certified by NCDD.com.
+William Head, a 1991 co-author of 101 Ways to Avoid a Drunk Driving Conviction, wrote the #1 best-selling DUI book in history.
+Plus, Mr. Head is one of fewer than 50 DWI-DUI lawyers in America to be Board-Certified by NCDD.com.

-The three co-authors of this article are the writers of Georgia's leading law book for other DUI attorneys, judges, and many prosecutors.
-This 1400-page treatise, titled The Georgia DUI Trial Practice Manual, 2023 and subsequent years, is a legal guide that Mr. Head originally self-published in 1995.
+The three co-authors of this article are the writers of Georgia's leading law book used by other DUI attorneys, judges, and many prosecutors.
+This 1,400-page treatise, titled The Georgia DUI Trial Practice Manual, 2025 and subsequent years, is a legal guide that Mr. Head originally self-published in 1995.

-The Columbus, Georgia native is partners with ex-police officer Cory Yager and AVVO superstar Larry Kohn who have only worked with the Atlanta DUI lawyer their entire legal careers, totaling nearly 40 years.
-These two partners have multiple Super Lawyers recognitions, and (along with DUI lawyer GA Bubba Head, are part of a law firm named for over 15 years by Best Lawyers in America.
+The Columbus, Georgia native works with ex-police officer Cory Yager and AVVO star Larry Kohn.
+They have spent nearly 40 years together in their legal careers.
+Both partners have received multiple Super Lawyers awards.
+Along with DUI lawyer GA Bubba Head, they are part of a law firm recognized by Best Lawyers in America for over 15 years.

 11 Commonly Asked Questions About Pending DUI Cases in Georgia